Exeter School Lunch: Meals and Procedures

 If you did receive free or reduced price meals during the prior school year and have a new student enrolling in the district please contact the Food Service office to inform us of the name of the new student so we may add them to the program.
 You are still required to submit a new application each year.
 If a new application is not received and approved before the deadline, your child’s meal status will return to paid.
 Until your application has been approved you are required to pay for your child’s meals and/or snack milk.

-You may pick up an application at the school’s main office or for immediate processing, fill one out at Exeter High School by appointment, call 775-8449 or 775-8488 beginning August 22, 2016.
+You may pick up an application at the school’s main office or for immediate processing, fill one out at Exeter High School by appointment, call 775-8449 or 775-8488 beginning in August 2019.

 *The School Food Service Director notes that parents need to reapply for free/reduced benefits each year.
 See details below.
 If you have any questions about the meal program please contact: